fap233/fap233/README.md

 ---

 ### 🚀 About Me

-am a student of **Systems Analysis and Development** seeking my first formal Software Engineering internship.
 I am highly motivated to build scalable web applications and focus on **clean, sustainable code**.

 My personal projects demonstrate strong proficiency in the most demanded corporate stacks, including **C# (.NET Core)**, **Java/OOP**, **React.js**, and **SQL**.
 I have a deep interest in **Software Sustaining Engineering**, **DevOps**, and contributing to agile teams.
 My primary goal is to formalize my practical technical skills and continuously learn best practices in a professional engineering environment.